Rabbytr/frontend_lib/README.md

 # javascript_lib
-There are some my js library
+There are some my html/js/css library